franklinproject10/GenAI-LLM_Threat_Detection_and_Security_Investigation/README.txt

 # GenAI / LLM Threat Detection & Incident Response

-A reproducible, end-to-end investigation of a security incident targeting an enterprise **AI assistant** — from raw multi-source logs through framework-mapped findings, production-ready detections, and executive reporting.
+An end-to-end investigation of a security incident targeting an enterprise **AI assistant** — from raw multi-source logs through framework-mapped findings, production-ready detections, and executive reporting.

 This project simulates a realistic compromise of a RAG-backed LLM assistant and works it the way a SOC would work a real one: correlate the evidence, prove what actually happened, build detections that catch it, and communicate it to both engineers and leadership.